moondance-labs/tanssi-docs/builders/interact/substrate-api/sidecar-api.md

 Some of the commonly used Substrate API Sidecar endpoints include:

  - **GET /blocks​/head** — Get the most recently finalized block.
-The optional parameter `finalized` can be set to `false` to the get the newest known block, which may not be finalized.
+The optional parameter `finalized` can be set to `false` to the get the newest known block, which may not be finalized
  - **GET /blocks/head/header** — Get the most recently finalized block header.
-The optional parameter `finalized` can be set to `false` to the get the newest known block header, which may not be finalized.
+The optional parameter `finalized` can be set to `false` to the get the newest known block header, which may not be finalized
-- **GET /blocks/{blockId}** — Get a block by its height or hash.
+ - **GET /blocks/{blockId}** — Get a block by its height or hash
-- **GET /accounts/{accountId}/balance-info** — Get balance information for an account.
+ - **GET /accounts/{accountId}/balance-info** — Get balance information for an account
-- **GET /node/version** — Get information about the Substrates node's implementation and versioning.
+ - **GET /node/version** — Get information about the Substrates node's implementation and versioning
-- **GET /runtime/metadata** — Get the runtime metadata in decoded, JSON form.
+ - **GET /runtime/metadata** — Get the runtime metadata in decoded, JSON form

 For a full list of API endpoints available on Substrate API Sidecar, please refer to the [official documentation](https://paritytech.github.io/substrate-api-sidecar/dist/).